AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/identity-crosswalk.md

 Identity crosswalks facilitate the secure and privacy-compliant linking of customer identities across multiple datasets and platforms.
 By utilizing hashed identifiers, Real-Time CDP Collaboration ensures that users can synchronize and reconcile identities without exposing personal identifiable information (PII).
 This enables a unified view of the customer for better collaboration and targeted marketing efforts.

-In Real-Time CDP Collaboration, use identity crosswalks alongside your audiences by [....] insert material here
+In Real-Time CDP Collaboration, use identity crosswalks alongside your audiences by [TODO] insert material here

 >[!NOTE]
 >
 >In the alpha release of Real-Time CDP Collaboration, you can import identity crosswalks from your datasets in Real-Time CDP.
 Further options will be available in subsequent releases.

-To import identity crosswalks into Real-Time CDP Collaboration, see the section below:
+To import identity crosswalks into Real-Time CDP Collaboration, read the section below:

 ## Import identity crosswalks into Real-Time CDP Collaboration